Here's to You (song)

 "Here's to You" is a song by Ennio Morricone and Joan Baez, released in 1971 as part of the soundtrack of the film Sacco & Vanzetti, directed by Giuliano Montaldo.
-The song was written by Baez and Morricone themselves.
-The lyrics are only four lines of text, sung over and over.
-In the United States and internationally, the song became a veritable symbol for the human rights movement of the 1970s.
+The lyrics consist of only four lines, sung over and over.
+The song became a freedom anthem, sung in demonstrations and featured in other media.

 Background

 The song is a tribute to two anarchists of Italian origin, Nicola Sacco and Bartolomeo Vanzetti who were sentenced to death by a United States court in the 1920s.
 Mainstream opinion has concluded since that the ruling was based on abhorrence to their anarchist political beliefs rather than on any proof that they committed the robbery and murders of which they were accused.

 Despite the weaknesses of the jury's decision, correspondence by the novelist Upton Sinclair to his lawyer John Beardsley (penned in 1929 and unearthed in 2005) corroborated the guilty verdict against Sacco and Vanzetti for the murder of a payroll clerk and his guard.
 Sinclair told Beardsley that he had met with Sacco and Vanzetti's defense attorney, Fred Moore, and Moore informed the famous author that his clients were guilty as charged.
 Moreover, several forensic experts agreed that Sacco fired a shot from his Colt pistol at the scene of the crime.

 Thus, "Here's to You" contributes to the notion of the pair's innocence in the face of a supposedly bigoted American public.
 The case is known as the Sacco and Vanzetti Affair.

 The lyrics for "Here's to You" make use of a statement attributed to Vanzetti by Philip D. Strong, a reporter for the North American Newspaper Alliance, who visited Vanzetti in prison in May 1927, three months before his execution.